malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 Machine learning is becoming widely used within materials science [@Mueller2016;@Vasudevan2019] for applications including;
-detecting of crystal structures, [@Spellings2018;@Carrasquilla2017;@Boattini2018] characterising amorphous materials, [@Ballard2016;@Ballard2017] predicting of material properties, [@Hansen2013;@Hansen2015;@Pilania2013;@McDonagh2019] and developing of interatomic potentials. [@Snyder2012]

-Machine learning is most useful where there are many hand tuned fitting parameters, and for the analysis of large datasets we don't yet fully understand.
+detecting crystal structures, [@Spellings2018;@Carrasquilla2017;@Boattini2018] characterising amorphous materials, [@Ballard2016;@Ballard2017] predicting material properties, [@Hansen2013;@Hansen2015;@Pilania2013;@McDonagh2019] and developing interatomic potentials. [@Snyder2012] Machine learning is most useful for problems where there are many hand tuned fitting parameters, and the analysis of large datasets we don't yet fully understand.
 The application of machine learning to these problems can be broken into two main groups;
 Supervised Learning,